-Kazmierczak was 27 years old when he committed his attack at Northern Illinois University on 14 February 2008.
-He killed 5, wounded 21, and then committed suicide.
-We have two significant sources regarding Kazmierczak: an article in Esquire by David Vann entitled "Portrait of the Shooter as a Young Man," and the "Report of the February 14, 2008 Shootings at Northern Illinois University" (the school's official 322-page report which is available on www.schoolshooters.info).
-Because these two documents provide detailed narratives of Kazmierczak's life and are easily accessible, a briefer summary will be provided than with Lépine and Gill.
+Kazmierczak was twenty-seven years old when he committed his attack at Northern Illinois University on 14 February 2008.
+He killed five, wounded twenty-one, and then committed suicide.
+We have two significant sources regarding Kazmierczak: an article in Esquire by David Vann entitled "Portrait of the Shooter as a Young Man," and the "Report of the February 14, 2008 Shootings at Northern Illinois University," the school's official 322-page report (which is available on School Shooters .info).
+Because these two documents provide detailed narratives of Kazmierczak's life and are easily accessible, a briefer summary will be provided than for Lépine and Gill.